Southern Ontario Pharmaceutical and Health Innovation Ecosystem

 Program administration

-• Life science firms will meet with the SOPHIE team quarterly (e.g., every 3 months) to provide an update on the project progress.
+• Life science firms will meet with the SOPHIE team at the mid-way point of the project to provide an update project progress.
 A final report detailing the successful completion of the project deliverables, attestation of the work completed, and submission of all claims will be due at the end of the project.
 A final report template will be provided to the life science firm and partner organization to complete.

 Supplementary Information